ZooSphere

 The model is generated based on an organisations' responses to the Zoo Sphere Assessment Matrix.
 Each criterion relates to a section within the model.
 If a organisation can evidence fulfilling that criterion, it will appear as a section on the model.
 Models can be generated as existing baseline (i.e., what the organisation is currently achieving) or as forecasts (what the organisation hopes to achieve following implementation of their conservation master planning).

 Zoos can generate their own sphere of influence by completing the assessment process.
-This is available as a PDF workbook (coming soon) or as a digital tool.
+This is available as a PDF workbook (coming soon) or through the online tool.

-Zoos can use the digital tool as a one-off or can register for a log-in to be able to save and return to responses at a later date.
+Zoos/ aquariums must register for a log-in to be able to generate and save their own models.
 To request a free log-in for your organisation contact sarah@spoonerconsult.com

 Regardless of how the assessment is conducted, we strongly recommend that responses are entered into the online tool as this will generate a digital version of the model which can be downloaded and used by your organisation.

-We are hoping to update our assessment resources including publishing an updated version of the model theory and downloadable PDF Assessment packs in Autumn 2024.
+We are hoping to update our assessment resources including publishing an updated version of the model theory and downloadable PDF Assessment packs in Early 2025.
+Translations in Spanish, German, and Japanese are also on their way

 We do not expect that every organisation will be strong in all areas of the model.
 The model is designed to identify strengths and weaknesses.
 Weaker areas can then be addressed as part of an organisations' conservation planning.
 Alternatively organisations can partner with other zoos and aquariums to collectively fulfil a wider range of criteria, thereby encouraging mentoring and collaboration.